graalvm/workshops/vscode-tools-for-micronaut/README.md

 Over to you:
 * Update the `Job.java` file so that the `run()` method looks identical to above.
 * Place your cursor inside the `#{}`.
 * Use the code completion that is now available to add the following expression.
-Code completion will work in the same was as everywhere else: `#{!this.paused}`
+Code completion will work in the same way as everywhere else: `#{!this.paused}`
 * Run the application using the Micronaut Activity view.
 The output from the scheduled task should no longer be seen.
 * Stop your application.

 And finally, to finish off this addition to the application, we need to add a means of changing the paused state of our scheduled task.
-We will do this using a controller, whch when the endpoint in it is hit will set the paused state to false.
+We will do this using a controller, which when the endpoint in it is hit will set the paused state to false.

 The following code is what we will use to do this: